 Emerson Eads

-Dr. Emerson Eads serves as Director of Choral Activities at Minot State University.
-As a composer and conductor, Emerson has devoted himself to music of social concern.
+Dr. Emerson Eads currently serves as Director of Choral Activities at Minot State University.
+As a composer and conductor, he has devoted himself to music of social concern.

 We are pleased to present his work in a commission for The Unquiet Country by Patrick Milian.